brndnmtthws/brndn-io/content/posts/every-day-is-a-gift/index.md

 ## The Gift of Existing Against All Odds

+Some physicists argue that the universe looks oddly tuned for our existence.
+Physicists have
-The universe itself appears fine-tuned for our existence.
-Physicists have identified six fundamental constants that must fall within extremely narrow ranges for life to exist.
+identified six fundamental constants that must fall within extremely narrow ranges for life to exist.
 The cosmological constant, for instance, must be precise to 122 decimal places—if slightly larger, space would expand too rapidly